regularfry/gemenv/README.md

 3. It adds the GEM\_HOME bin/ directory to your $PATH so that gem-installed binaries are available.

-This is all it does.
+This is (almost) all it does.
 There is currently no way to deactivate a gemenv environment, although this could be added in the future.

 Anything which respects GEM\_HOME should work with gemenv, so you can, for instance, use bundler to install gems into a gemenv.